PRP & Exosome Hair Treatment London, UK

 There are a large number of treatment options for hair loss for both males and females.
 Treatments and their success depend upon the underlying cause of hair loss.
 The most common type of hair loss in both men and women is Androgenic (‘Pattern’) Hair Loss.
-First line treatments include Minoxidil Foam or Gel, Caffeine based shampoos, Finasteride (Propecia™) for men as well as Low Level Laser Therapy.
+Established first line treatments include Minoxidil Foam or Gel, Caffeine based shampoos, Finasteride (Propecia™) for men as well as Low Level Laser Therapy.
+We normally recommend vitamin supplementation with our Replenology range.
+In addition we regularly use Minoxidil tablets, Finasteride and Spirinolactone.
 All of these treatments can help to reduce hair loss to some extent.
-For more extensive hair loss and balding many men consider a FUE hair transplant but this should really be considered the last option.
+For more extensive hair loss and balding many men and women consider a FUE hair transplant but this should really be considered the last option.

-Platelet Rich Plasma has emerged over the last 5 years as a very promising treatment for hair loss with many patients showing significant reduction in hair loss, and even significant increases in new hair growth.
-However, the effectiveness of Platelet Rich Plasma (PRP) is all down to quality.
+Platelet Rich Plasma (PRP) has emerged over the last 5 years as a very promising treatment for hair loss with many patients showing significant reduction in hair loss, and even significant increases in new hair growth.
+However, the effectiveness of Platelet Rich Plasma (PRP) is specifically dependent upon platelet concentration, platelet viability and purity of PRP samples obtained.
+Exosomes are small packets of proteins and growth factors that are produced and released by almost all cells.
+Scientists are now able to grow exosomes in the lab and store them for use in the treatment of hair loss.
+When combined with microneedling theyare absorbed by cells of the scalp easily and can trigger regeneration and growth of hair follicles.

 The Angel Arthrex™ and Magellan TruPRP™ systems are based around very advanced centrifuges that are completely automated and able to identify the platelets in your blood, concentrate and extract them.
 Both Angel and Magellan are able to produce very high concentrations of PRP needed for effective treatment of hair loss especially male and female pattern hair loss.